Skip to content

 • The HTTP server listens on the IP and port specified in the configuration (Host and Port).

-• You can replace the HTTP server implementation by overriding the IHttpServer service in ConfigureServices.
+• Advanced: You can replace the HTTP server implementation by overriding the IHttpServer service in ConfigureServices.

 Templating Configuration